ricky-watson-g/gcp-dm-lab-templates/README.md

-# gcp-dm-lab-templates
+# qwikLABs HOL DM Templates
-Templates for developers of hands-on-labs within the qwikLABS environment.
+This repo will provide guidance and standard templates for those creating GCP Deployment Manager scripts in their qwikLABs Hands on Lab (HOL).